In This Section

 A resolution adopted by the Institute's Board of Directors honored Higgins for his unparalleled service to the structural steel industry.
 The resolution defines him as a pioneer in developing the research and engineering principles which form the basis of steel design and construction today.
 "Theodore Higgins possessed that unique ability to translate research results into practical applications," the resolution reads.

-The following jurors have been selected to judge the nominations for the 2017 award:
+AISC thanks the following jurors for evaluating the nominations for the 2024 award: